NCSU-Libraries/vizstudio_collatz/README.md

 # Collatz Conjecture

-A project developed for the Visualization Studio in the D.H.
-Hill Jr. Library at NC State University, based on the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
+A project developed for the [Visualization Studio in the D.H.
+Hill, Jr. Library](https://www.lib.ncsu.edu/spaces/visualization-studio) at NC State University, based on the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).

 ## Description